rehan-jaffer/FutureWars-API/README.md

 > seminal game, credited as an early inspiration by many of today’s game
 > developers.

-This code is made available under the **Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

 ## Services
 Most of the game logic code is implemented in the form of service objects